 If you find horizontal cracks on your bricks, it’s a sure thing that you have serious foundation problems.
 This normally occurs when the ground around the building is pressing against its foundation, bowing the walls inward.
 It’s this bowing that causes cracks.
 Untreated, the crack will manifest further, which will eventually result in a wall collapsing.
 The worst-case scenario is that a foundational wall falls, weakening your entire building to the point of collapse.

-If you see this sort of crack, immediately seek professional masonry help.
+If you see this sort of crack, immediately seek professional masonry help for repair.
 The integrity of your investment, and the safety of the people who occupy it, demand it.

 Like horizontal cracks, vertical cracks are usually signs that your building’s foundation has integrity issues.
 These sort of cracks are normally caused by the soil around your building shifting.
 After a multiple small shifts, eventually, it compounds and leads to these long, vertical cracks.
 If left untreated, these cracks can form into larger ones, eventually leveling entire walls, beams, and other supporting structures.
 If you notice cracking drywall and bowing floors, that is an additional indicator that you need to hire a professional mason.